geekygnr/minial_roll/README.md

   - Ability
   - Model
 - Each of these content types can be used to generate details of a model
-- These models can be added to inventories, squads and
+- These models can be added to battle lists and squads.

+### Stat Lines

+A game has a stat line field where the different attributes belonging to a stat line can set.
+From here custom fields can be created to store the stat line values on the various aspects of the models.

+The submodule Cumulative Stats is an example of this kind of custom field.

 ## MAINTAINERS